hapijs/hapi/Readme.md

 }
 ```

 In addition to the optional _'?'_ suffix, a param can also specify an expected number of parts in the path.
 To do this use the _'*'_ suffix followed by a number greater than 1.
 If the number of expected parts can be anything, then use the _'*'_ without a number.
-Below is an example demonstrating this:

 ```javascript
 server.addRoute({